kahinimehta/HanabiTask/game_instructions.md

 4. Follow the instructions to play the game!

 ## Goal
-Work with an AI partner to recreate a sequence of 3 cards in the correct order.
+Work with an AI partner (who has seen the same sequence) to recreate a sequence of 3 cards in the correct order.

 ## The Twist
 - You **cannot see your own cards** (they're shown as black boxes to you)